 • A fully connected layer that takes the output of the convolution process and predicts the image’s class based on the features retrieved earlier.

-The CNN is made up of three types of layers: convolutional layers, pooling layers, and fully-connected (FC) layers.
+The CNN consists of three types of layers:

 This is the very first layer in the CNN that is responsible for the extraction of the different features from the input images.
-The convolution mathematical operation is done between the input image and a filter of a specific size MxM in this layer.
+The convolution mathematical operation occurs between the input image and a filter of a specific size M×M in this layer.

-The Fully Connected (FC) layer comprises the weights and biases together with the neurons and is used to connect the neurons between two separate layers.
-The last several layers of a CNN Architecture are usually positioned before the output layer.
+The Fully Connected (FC) layer comprises weights and biases along with neurons and connects the neurons between two separate layers.
+The last several layers of a CNN architecture usually position themselves before the output layer.

 The Pooling layer is responsible for the reduction of the size(spatial) of the Convolved Feature.
-This decrease in the computing power is being required to process the data by a significant reduction in the dimensions.
+This decrease in computing power requires a significant reduction in the dimensions to process the data.

 There are two types of pooling

 A Pooling Layer is usually applied after a Convolutional Layer.
 This layer’s major goal is to lower the size of the convolved feature map to reduce computational expenses.
-This is accomplished by reducing the connections between layers and operating independently on each feature map.
+This achieves a reduction in connections between layers and allows independent operation on each feature map.
 There are numerous sorts of Pooling operations, depending on the mechanism utilised.

-The largest element is obtained from the feature map in Max Pooling.
-The average of the elements in a predefined sized Image segment is calculated using Average Pooling.
+Max Pooling extracts the largest element from the feature map.
+Average Pooling calculates the average of the elements in a predefined-sized image segment.
 Sum Pooling calculates the total sum of the components in the predefined section.
 The Pooling Layer is typically used to connect the Convolutional Layer and the FC Layer.

-To avoid overfitting (when a model performs well on training data but not on new data), a dropout layer is utilised, in which a few neurons are removed from the neural network during the training phase, resulting in a smaller model.
+To avoid overfitting (when a model performs well on training data but not on new data), a dropout layer removes a few neurons from the neural network during the training phase, resulting in a smaller model.

 Activation Functions